 The Maryland court system provides online legal help and has a section devoted to housing issues.
 Maryland Legal Aid also offers several brochures on housing issues that can be useful to review for landlords and tenants alike.

-It’s illegal for a landlord to evict a tenant without a court judgement.
+It’s illegal for a landlord to evict a tenant without a court judgment.
 You cannot force a tenant out of the rental unit by using threats or coercion, changing the locks, shutting off the utilities, etc.

-The Maryland court system provides very detailed guidance on various eviction scenarios, which is helpful for tenants to review.
+The Maryland court system provides detailed guidance on various eviction scenarios, which is helpful for tenants to review.

 Contact a lawyer if you believe the eviction notice is illegal or if there’s another problem, such as:

 - a dangerous defect of the property that you previously notified the landlord about which they failed to fix.